urbanjost/M_intrinsics/docs/intrinsics.md

 - **shape**
   : This is the shape of the new array being generated.
-    Being by definition a shape; all elements are either positive integers or zero, the size but be 1 or greater, it may have up to 16 elements but must be of constant fixed size and rank one.
+    Being by definition a shape; all elements are either positive integers or zero; the size mut be 1 or greater; it may have up to 16 elements but must be of constant fixed size and rank one.

 - **pad**